ePages-de/epages-devportal/_posts/2018/2018-02-27-data-migration-into-a-galera-cluster.md

           MASTER_PASSWORD='REPLICATIONPASSWORD';
 ```

-As replication is prepared on first galera node, lets go back on your live database server.
+As the replication is prepared on the first Galera node, let's go back to your live database server.

-If you have a large database-dump, like they usually are, it is recommended to use nohup utility program for avoiding disturbances while loading the data.
-Therefore we will create a small loading script, which in turn will be ran with nohup.
+If you have a large database dump, like they usually are, it is recommended to use the `nohup` utility program for avoiding disturbances while loading the data.
+Therefore, we will create a small loading script, which in turn will be ran with `nohup`.

 ```
 cat >> loadDump.sh < "EOF